MohamadYusuf/WebRx-Site/docs/module-registration.md

 ---
 # Module Registration

-The *wx.module* function is a global place for creating, registering and retrieving modules.
+The <code>wx.module</code> function is a global place for creating, registering and retrieving modules.
 All modules (core or 3rd party) that should be available to an application must be registered using this mechanism.

-*wx.module* provides a fluent-API for registering and retrieving modules.
-When the function encounters a module-name for the first time it will implicitely create the module as empty container.
+<code>wx.module</code> provides a fluent-API for registering and retrieving modules.
+When the function encounters a module-name for the first time
+it will implicitely create the module as empty container.

 ```javascript